Met Office Forecast Another Severe Heat Wave In Sindh - UrduPoint

 The most parts of the province are likely to remain in the grip of heat wave like conditions for coming days after slight relief mainly due to dust storms and gusty winds following soaring temperatures across the country at beginning of the May.

-Karachi, Thatta and Badin may also experience very hot or hot weather with maximum temperature reaching at 40-42C.
+Karachi, Thatta and Badin may also experience very hot or hot weather with maximum temperature reaching at 40-42ºC.

 Earlier in April weather remained sizzling hot in most of the province and the hottest day and night temperatures records have broken in number of cities during the month while rain fall remained largely below normal.